Equable/coral-island-crop-scrape/README.md

 ### Versioning

 - If you make any changes to scrape functions.
-Please update .env version.
+Please update version.
   - change Major version if there are changes to the resulting crops object shape.
-I.E new fields, removed fields (2_0_0)
+I.E new fields, removed fields (2.0.0)
   - Change minor version if object shape remains the same but calculations get updated.
-(1_1_0)
+(1.1.0)
   - Change patch version only if refreshing data.
 I.E re-running scrape as new crops were added.